Closing the Distance Between Us – report

 - Three quarters believe it would be better for our communities if we were closer to our neighbours but the same proportion feel there are barriers to doing so

 have never spoken to their neighbours at all

 Disconnection is increasing

 The report has identified the problem at a time when the public services that underpin communities are under increasing strain because of austerity and the current political and cultural upheaval.
 At the same time family relationships and friendships have dissipated because of changes in how we work, live and interact.

 Disconnection is accelerating at an alarming rate, stunting productivity, shortening lives and costing the UK £32bn a year.
 As a result, the UK scores worse than any other country in the EU when feelings of social isolation and neighbourhood belonging are combined.
-You can read more about the cost of disconnected communities, here.
+You can read more about the cost of disconnected communities.

-However, there is a desire and need for change – in the poll, more than three quarters believe it would be better for our communities if we were closer to our neighbours but identified some barriers to doing so:
+In the poll, more than three quarters believe it would be better for our communities if we were closer to our neighbours but identified some barriers to doing so:

 - Don’t want to be intrusive (36%)

 - Don’t have a reason or excuse to talk to their neighbours (28%)